 Results from the teaching evaluation survey were also illuminating.
-These results are presented in Table 5.
-It is quite evident that the students in the Online-based class had a similar instructional experience than those in the other section.
-Analyzing the data presented in table (5), it is evident that vast majority of students were satisfied with the Online based course offering.
+It is evident that vast majority of students were satisfied with the online based course offering.
 There are a number of factors that may have contributed to this perception.
 From a student perspective, though, two factors come to mind.
-It is quite likely that the majority of students were self-motivated and self disciplined to find Online-based courses satisfactory.
+It is quite likely that the majority of students were self-motivated and self disciplined to find online based courses satisfactory.
 The second factor is the online students are better academically.
-The GPA for the online students was 3.25 compare to 2.60 for the traditional student.
+The GPA for the online students was 3.4 compare to 2.90 for the traditional student.

 Students were asked if they would recommend this course to others.
-As the data in Table 6 show, most students would be willing to recommend this course.
-There is however, a substantial degree of satisfaction among those students enrolled in the Online based class as well as the traditional class.
-The results show that 80% of the online students reported that they would recommend this Internet delivered course if offered to other students while 100% of the Traditional students would recommend it to other students.
+Most students would be willing to recommend this course.
+There is however, a substantial degree of satisfaction among those students enrolled in the online based class as well as the traditional class.
+The results show that 82% of the online students reported that they would recommend this internet delivered course if offered to other students while 96% of the traditional students would recommend it to other students.